tamerharsh/Major_Project/README.md

 Pose Estimation of a robot using AI techniques

-Welcome to the my Master Project at INDIAN INSTITUTE OF TECHNOLOGY-(IIT BOMBAY)/Aerospace Engineering Department/Dynamics and Control.
+Welcome to the my Master's Project at INDIAN INSTITUTE OF TECHNOLOGY-(IIT BOMBAY)/Aerospace Engineering Department/Dynamics and Control.

 Guide